fluree/to-do-lists-generator/README.md

  <img src='/src/Images/pull_assignee_data.png' alt='code for pulling assignee data' width='600'>
  </p>

- Below is the query that is nested in `loadAssignedToData`
+ Below is the query that pulls the `assignee` data from Fluree when the application loads.
+You can find it [here](https://github.com/fdmmarshall/to-do-lists-generator/blob/3a9b6d5c47503df9599ae4c50488c50aad40dbe9/src/ListContext.js#L88) within the `loadAssignedToData` function.

                 {
                 select: ['_id', 'email' 'name'],